izhar9/workshop-library/workshop-paths.md

 # Workshop paths

 Interested in creating a pathed experience where you can build up your audience's skills progressively?
-Here are some suggestions, with extra resources available to make a great experience.
+Here are some suggestions, with extra resources available to make a great experienc

 ## ML Zero to Hero